nzdjb/slack-light-control/README.md

 ## Usage

-To issue a message to the bot, send it its name, then the command:
+To issue a message to the bot, send it its name, an exclamation mark, then the command:

-`@lightbot fast`
+`@lightbot !fast`

 Valid commands are:
 * fast: blink the lights quickly